-One of the EFA's main responsibilities is to ensure that academies comply with their funding agreement with the Secretary of State.
-The EFA will seek to resolve any concerns regarding potential or actual breaches of the funding agreement academyquestions@efa.education.gov.uk
+One of the EFSA's main responsibilities is to ensure that academies comply with their funding agreement with the Secretary of State.
+The EFSA will seek to resolve any concerns regarding potential or actual breaches of the funding agreement

-A complainant should be made aware of this right and any complaint should be forwarded to the following email address:
+A complainant should be made aware of this right and any complainant can contact the EFSA through their online enquiry form.